Last Updated on 11/13/25 by Rose Palmer

 - We usually rent a car, but you could probably get away without renting a car and just getting a shuttle to and from the airport.
 It was an easy walk into the center of town from our condo.
 I would not recommend driving into town-the streets were clogged with traffic and film festival goers.

 We both enjoy our trips to Park City very much.
-For my husband, it’s became one of his top three favorite skiing destinations in North America (along with Whistler and Beaver Creek).
-For me, I enjoyed the down time with views of the snow covered mountains.
+For my husband, it’s become one of his top three favorite skiing destinations in North America (along with Whistler and Beaver Creek).
+As for me, I enjoyed the downtime with views of the snow-covered mountains.

 Thanks for visiting.